-An injectable polio vaccine has been available in the United States since 1955, ultimately leading to the eradication of the disease in the United States by 1979.
+An injectable polio vaccine has been available in the United States since 1955, an inactivated (or killed) vaccine that was pioneered by Jonas Salk.
+Subsequently, Albert sabin introduced a live, attenuated (or weakened) vaccine in 1961.
+These vaccines ultimately led to the eradication of the disease in the United States by 1979.
 Today the CDC recommends the polio vaccine series among the list of routine childhood vaccinations.

 Specific recommendations regarding vaccine administration in the United States are made by the Centers for Disease Control and Prevention (CDC) and, more specifically, the Advisory Committee on Immunization Practices (ACIP).
-Recommendations regarding routine childhood immunization against polio include a four-dose vaccine series of inactivated polio vaccine (IPV) given at 2 months, 4 months, 6 to 18 months, and 4 to 6 years of age.
+Recommendations regarding routine childhood immunization against polio include a four-dose vaccine series of inactivated polio vaccine (IPV) given at two months, four months, 6 to 18 months, and 4 to 6 years of age.

-Alternate recommendations are provided for catch-up immunization schedules for children or accelerated vaccine series for adults or children who are traveling to areas of the world where transmission is a higher risk.
+Alternate recommendations are provided for catch-up immunization schedules for children or accelerated vaccine series for adults or children traveling to areas of the world where transmission is a higher risk.

-There are no routine recommendations made for adults regarding the IPV series, largely because most adults in the United States have been vaccinated as children.
-Those adults who are at higher risk of exposure are encouraged to consider the vaccination series.
-Risk of exposure may be increased by travel to endemic areas, occupational exposure, or contact with known unvaccinated persons.
+There are no routine recommendations for adults regarding the inactivated polio vaccine series, largely because most adults in the United States have been vaccinated as children.
+Those adults at higher risk of exposure are encouraged to consider the vaccination series.
+The risk of exposure may be increased by travel to endemic areas, occupational exposure, or contact with known unvaccinated persons.

-The IPV series is intended to provide protection against all known wildtype strains of the poliovirus, which includes types 1, 2, and 3.
+The inactivated polio vaccine series is intended to provide protection against all known wild-type strains of the poliovirus, which includes types 1, 2, and 3.

-In some areas of the world, routine vaccination practice includes the oral polio virus (OPV) rather than IPV.
+In some areas of the world, routine vaccination practice includes the oral poliovirus vaccine (OPV) rather than inactivated polio vaccine.
 Both series are comprised of four doses.
-A key difference is that the OPV is a live attenuated virus.
-A series begun with one formulation may be completed with the other, so long as the individual receives a total of four doses, the last dose being given as a booster between the ages of 4 and 6 years.
+A key difference is that the oral polio vaccine is a live attenuated virus.
+A series begun with one formulation may be completed with the other, so long as the individual receives a total of four doses, the last dose is given as a booster between the ages of 4 and 6 years.

 Mechanism of Action